dragomano/Light-Portal/docs/src/en/how-to/add-custom-comment-system.md

 # Add custom comment system

-Suppose you are dissatisfied with the default comment system and opt to integrate an external service.
+Suppose you're not happy with the default commenting system and you decide to integrate an outside service.

 Choose and enable one of comment widget plugins: